bcosenza/patus/tune/README.md

 ## Machine Learning-based Auto-Tuning for the Patus Stencil Compiler

-Installation information for the Stencil Tune framework.
+Installation information for the stencil tuning framework based on ordinal regeression.
-Before to start, it is strongly recommended to read the paper that describes the methodology behind this code:
+Before to start, it is strongly recommended to read the seminal paper that describes the methodology behind the code:

 _Cosenza, Durillo, Ermon, and Juurlink.
 Autotuning Stencil Computations with Structural Ordinal Regression Learning.
 In IEEE International Parallel and Distributed Processing Symposium (IPDPS), pages 287-296, 2017._

 This folder includes a set of bash scripts to reproduce the setup used in the paper.
-It is very important to know that, as pointed out in the paper, the preprocessing phase takse very long time (~2 days), due to the long compilation time required by Patus to compile the pattern in the training codes.
-However, if you have the same processor type of the one used in the paper, you can quickly setup the system by using our pre-built model, therefore creating a fully working installation in few minutes.
+Patus-AA has different installation scenario, and it is very important to know that some (see point 2 below) have a very long the preprocessing phase, which may take up to 2 days of processing (due to the long compilation time required by Patus to compile large pattern in the training codes).
+However, if you have the same processor type of those used in the paper, you can quickly setup the system in few minutes by using our pre-built models.

 Therefore, we distinguish two installation scenarios:
-1. your target hw is the same of the one proposed in the paper, then you should:
+1. your target hardware is the same of the one proposed in the paper, then you should:
-...Install Patus
+⋅⋅⋅Install Patus
-...Install SVM Rank
+⋅⋅⋅Install SVM Rank
-...Install Stencil TUNE with a prebuilt model
+⋅⋅⋅Run the PATUS-AA stencil autotuner with a prebuilt model

-2. you have a different target hw from the one in the paper, tjen you shuold:
+2. you have a target hardware different from the one in the paper, then you shuold:
-...Install Patus
+⋅⋅⋅Install Patus
-...Install SVM Rank
+⋅⋅⋅Install SVM Rank
-...Install Stencil TUNE with a new model
+...Build a new model that supports your target
+⋅⋅⋅Run the PATUS-AA stencil autotuner with your model

-The paper also shows results for search based heuristics, used for comparison.
-For those, we have replaced Patus deafult autotuner with the JMetal library, which supports a larger set of searh heuristics.
-Details are listed in the 'Iterative-Search' section below.
+The paper also shows results for search based heuristics, mainly used for quality comparison.
+For those, we have replaced Patus' default autotuner with the JMetal library, which supports a larger set of search heuristics.
+For more information, check the  'Iterative-Search' section below.

 ## Install PATUS-AA